commons-app/commons-app-documentation/Tutorial-for-new-users.md

 * Selfies or pictures of your friends
 * Pictures you downloaded from the Internet
 * People in private places like homes (unless given permission)
-* Areas with special restrictions on photography (e.g. military facilities, some courtrooms & museums, etc)

 **Page 4**